Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 173.  ### Question173
-What shapes can be an architecture spike? (pick all that apply)
+What shapes can be an Architecture Spike? (pick all that apply)

-- [x] A prototype which will be thrown away
+- [x] A prototype which will be thrown away.
-- [ ] A comprehensive architecture implementation
+- [ ] A comprehensive architecture implementation.
-- [x] A quick and dirty implementation
+- [x] A quick and dirty implementation.
-- [ ] A plan for all required architectures of the Product
+- [ ] A plan for all required architectures of the Product.

 _[⬆ Back to Top](#table-of-contents)_